 I’ve written a book summarizing my thoughts on life, truth, morality, and religion.
 About half of the book contains material from this blog (revised, re-written, and greatly improved), while the other half is new material never released before.
 The book is called The Triple Path.
-You can download it here (available in PDF, EPUB, or Kindle format).
+You can download it here (available in PDF, EPUB, Kindle, or mobi format).

 Jun 21 2012

 A recent story on our local NPR station about Latino and Hispanics included a short interview with me.
 You can find it here (the story is from the Fronteras Desk, which is a cooperative effort between several NPR stations in the Southwest to provide coverage of issues relevant to the Southwest and border states – their stories are heard on the NPR stations in San Diego, Phoenix, Las Vegas, Alburque, El Paso, and San Antonio).

 As the story indicates, their impetus for doing the story was a letter that I wrote to my local NPR station, KJZZ.
 I wrote the letter in response to a story they did about whether people in the United States with origins in Latin America prefer the term “Hispanic” or “Latino.”
 You can read that story here.
 This is the letter I wrote to them:

 First, I want to compliment you on the excellent and comprehensive reporting coming from your Fronteras stories.
 I take issue, however, with your recent story about preferences for the use of the terms “Hispanic” and “Latino” (“Study: ‘Latino’ and ‘Hispanic’ Not The Preferred Labels” by Nadine Arroyo Rodriguez, April 4, 2012).